karthikm20/RAG_Research/README.md

 2) Sparse retrieval: Cosine Similarity checks the matching words and retrieve the embeddings.
 3) Hybrid Approach: Sparse + dense.
 4) Any other
-5)

 ## Indexing to explore:
-1)Naive indeing
+1) Naive indeing
-2)Hierarchial Indexing- kd-tree methods
+2) Hierarchial Indexing- kd-tree methods
-3)Knowledge Graphs
+3) Knowledge Graphs